Apple TV is a fantastic way to watch whatever you want on television sets. It gives you complete control over who’s watching what in your house.

 Some of AirPlay’s merits are:

-- It can be done easily and efficiently without much hassle.
+- It can be done quickly and efficiently without much hassle.

 - It can be connected to your iPhone, iPad, or MacBook.